 A probability is a number between 0 and 1 (including both) that represents a degree of belief in a fact or prediction.
-A probability of 1 represents certainty that a fact is true, or that a prediction will come true.
-A probability of 0 represents equal certainty that the fact is false.
+The value 1 represents certainty that a fact is true, or that a prediction will come true.
+The value 0 represents certainty that the fact is false.

 A conditional probability is a probability based on some background information.
-For example, I might be interested in the probability that I will have a heart attack in the next year.
+For example, I want to know the probability that I will have a heart attack in the next year.
 According to the CDC, “Every year about 785,000 Americans have a first coronary attack. (http://www.cdc.gov/heartdisease/facts.htm)”

-But I am not a randomly-chosen American.
-Epidemiologists have identified many factors affect the risk of heart attacks; depending on those factors, my risk might be higher or lower than average.
+But I am not a randomly chosen American.
+Epidemiologists have identified many factors that affect the risk of heart attacks; depending on those factors, my risk might be higher or lower than average.

 I am male, 45 years old, and I have borderline high cholesterol.
 Those factors increase my chances.
 However, I have low blood pressure and I don’t smoke, and those factors decrease my chances.